plone/plone.app.contenttypes/README.rst

 * Image
 * Link
 * Event (this will be replaced by plone.app.event soon)
-* Collection (this is provided by plone.app.collection)
+* Collection (this already replaces plone.app.collection which is no longer needed then)

 The main difference from a users perspective is that these types are extendable through-the-web.
 This means you can go to the control-panel (``.../@@dexterity-types``) and add or remove fields and behaviors for the existing types.

 The aim is to mimick the old default-types as closely as possible, not to change the content-creation experience for editors.

-plone.app.contenttypes has been merged into the Plone 4.4 branch and will be shipped with the next Plone release: https://dev.plone.org/ticket/12344
+plone.app.contenttypes has been merged into the Plone 5.0 branch and will be shipped with the next Plone release: https://dev.plone.org/ticket/12344

 Compatability